-The International House of Prayer (IHOP) was started on May 7, 1999 by Mike Bickle in Kansas City.
-It is well known for its 24/7 worship and prayer ministry.
-Now it has grown substantially to include international ties, its very own seminary, and undergraduate program.
-People from around the globe are flocking to IHOP, but do they actually know what they are getting into?
+The International House of Prayer (IHOP) was started on May 7, 1999, by Mike Bickle in Kansas City.1 It is well known for its 24/7 worship and prayer ministry.
+It has grown substantially and includes international connections, its own seminary, and an undergraduate program.
+People from around the globe are flocking to IHOP to learn.

-It is clear that almost all of the participants in IHOP do not have an understanding of what they are getting into.
-Many of the participants, including many genuine Christians who are being deceived, believe it is a place to go pray and worship, while not knowing what the theological distinctives are that make IHOP unique.
-The true origin started in 1982 after a man named Augustine approached Mike Bickle and said an audible voice told him to prophesy to his congregation.
+The origin of the International House of Prayer started in 1982 after a man named Augustine approached Mike Bickle and said an audible voice told him to prophesy to his congregation.
 Later that year, Mike Bickle claimed to hear an audible voice speaking to him while on a trip in Cairo, Egypt.
 The voice told him, “I am inviting you to raise up a work that will touch the ends of the earth.
-I have invited many people to do this thing and many people have said yes, but very few have done my will.”
+I have invited many people to do this thing and many people have said yes, but very few have done my will.”2

 The Power of Emotionalism, Mysticism, and Gnosticism

 The major draw of IHOP is experience.
-People often come to me citing their experience and go back again and again to experience "God" and the "Spirit" - no different than an emotional high.
-This is analogous to mysticism, which is defined as “the pursuit of deeper or higher subjective religious experience,” and “that spiritual reality is perceived apart from the human intellect and natural senses.”
-They practice what is known as centering or contemplative prayer.
-This is defined as “the practice of relaxing, emptying the mind, and letting one's self find the presence of God within.”
-In fact, they had an article titled “Contemplative Prayer” on their website, but after much negative press they have taken it down.
-However, the contents of the article have been preserved by a former IHOP staff member’s website and is available for all to see here: (http://gospelmasquerade.wordpress.com/2009/08/01/contemplative-prayer-continued/)
+Experience is fine as long as it is not against Scripture.
+We don't want mysticism, which is defined as “the pursuit of deeper or higher subjective religious experience,” and “that spiritual reality is perceived apart from the human intellect and natural senses.”5 IHOP practices what is known as centering or contemplative prayer.
+This is defined as “the practice of relaxing, emptying the mind, and letting one's self find the presence of God within.”6 In fact, they had an article titled “Contemplative Prayer” on their website, but after much negative press they have taken it down.7 However, the contents of the article have been preserved by a former IHOP staff member’s website and is available for all to see here: (http://gospelmasquerade.wordpress.com/2009/08/01/contemplative-prayer-continued/)

-One of the highest criticisms would be IHOP’s insidious Gnosticism.
+One of the highest criticisms of IHOP is that of Gnosticism.
 Gnosticism is derived from the greek word gnosis, meaning “knowledge.”
-The hallmark of Gnosticism is the idea of having “hidden knowledge” of the spiritual realm that is unavailable to others.
+Gnosticism is the idea of having “hidden knowledge” of the spiritual realm that is unavailable to others.
 This knowledge comes via prophecies, visions, and dreams that God specifically gives to a certain privileged group of people - in this case IHOP.
-In fact, IHOP has their own “prophecy rooms” where one can receive “prophecies,” and they used to have a practice of mailing out recorded tapes, of which I was asked by my friend’s mother to translate!
+In fact, IHOP has their own “prophecy rooms” where one can receive “prophecies."

 Great experiences with our Lord are a gift from God, but one needs to exercise caution concerning the authority he/she gives personal experiences.
 More often than not, the people who go to IHOP do not have a strong theological foundation and so they rely on their experiences to dictate what the Bible says and not the other way around.
 Here are some words (from Dr. John MacArthur's sermon "Are Experiences a Valid Source of Truth?) of wisdom regarding experiences: